NickCaplinger/rust-graphql-template/README.md

 ## Workspace and Crates

 Unlike typical Rust projects, we use a virtual workspace to use two crates instead of one: core and gateway.
 Why do this?

 Firstly, this promotes a good separate of concerns.

-The core library should implement all of your application logic, with as much abstraction and encapsulation as you'd like.
+- The core library should implement all of your application logic, with as much abstraction and encapsulation as you'd like.

-The gateway crate, on the other hand, should only be concerned about transforming data pulled from the core library and presenting it to the client.
+- The gateway crate, on the other hand, should only be concerned about transforming data pulled from the core library and presenting it to the client.

-By doing this, you make it very easy to expose alternate APIs, should you choose to implement part or all of your API via REST or gRPC.
+By doing this, you make it very easy to expose alternate APIs, should you choose to implement part or all of your API via a RESTful or gRPC interface.
 You also make it easy to create tools and jobs that cleanly depend on your application logic without needing to pull in your GraphQL code.

 ## Database Interaction

 For the sake of simplicity, this repository doesn't implement database interaction.
-When you decide to tackle this, you should look into the [diesel](https://crates.io/crates/diesel) crate.
+When you decide to tackle this, I would recommend taking a look at the [sqlx](https://crates.io/crates/sqlx) and [diesel](https://crates.io/crates/diesel) crates.

+sqlx is database agnostic, provides compile-time SQL validation, and handles things like connection pooling for you.

+diesel is an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) and therefore is more opinionated.
 If you want to work with diesel using async, look into [diesel-async](https://crates.io/crates/diesel-async).

+Both crates have tools to help you manage and execute database migrations.

 ## Authentication